nashaat10/Authentication-App/README.md

 # Description #
-Authentication app that allows the user to login and sign up and verify that if the user is logged in
+Authentication app that allows the user to login and sign up and verify that if the user is logged in using typeScript and PostgreSQL

 # Features #